 Modern trends in virtually every jurisdiction have recognized that fathers have an important role in their children's development and the laws now favor some form of shared parental custody.
 Fathers find it more difficult to be granted time-sharing rights in a court process.
 For fathers seeking time-sharing activity in Florida, there is a need to prove they are biological or legally adopted father of a child.

-Once paternity of a child is determined, a Florida court creates a paternity order providing the father time-sharing rights according to the law.
+Once the paternity of a child is determined, a Florida court creates a paternity order providing the father time-sharing rights according to the law.
 We have years of experience assisting and providing legal counsel for father's rights in Melbourne, Florida.

-The Law Office John Vernon Moore provides a professional father's right attorneys in Melbourne, Brevard County, Florida to provide fathers with time sharing and child custody during difficult paternity and divorce cases.
+The Law Office John Vernon Moore provides a professional father's right attorneys in Melbourne, Brevard County, Florida to provide fathers with time-sharing and child custody during difficult paternity and divorce cases.

 FATHERS' TIME-SHARING RIGHTS IN FLORIDA